PSLmodels/Package-Builder/README.md

 behresp                   0.5.0          py37_0  PSLmodels
 ```

-To use `pbrelease` to make a local package from the current (even uncommitted)
+To use `pbrelease` to make a **local package** from the current (even
-code on your current branch, make the top-level directory of the repo's source
+uncommitted) code on your current branch, make the top-level directory
-code tree the current working directory.
-Then use the `--local` option as
+of the repo's source-code tree the current working directory.
+Then
-shown here:
+use the `--local .` option as shown here:

 ```
 $ cd Tax-Calculator
 $ pbrelease Tax-Calculator taxcalc 0.0.0 --local .